material-foundation/material-theme-builder/README.md

 Fixed accents add a new set of colors that will remain consistent across light and dark themes.

 - Repair: If using a previously generated color scheme, Repair your theme or Create a new theme to get the new color tokens.
+- JSON import, this will update the theme values with the same name, allowing to move themes across files and between web and figma.
+- Color style properties will now export.
+Meaning exact color values can be set in style properties and then exported in theme files.

 Previous release:
 - New UI for custom colors for easier to read labels and descriptive subtitles.